thomasgredig/cv-recommendation-letter-writing/README.md

 Recommenders List Generator for LaTeX
 -------------------------------------

 This tool generates a list of people for whom recommendation letters were written.
-It then creates a LaTeX file that can be included in the curriculum vitae (CV) for example.
+It then creates a LaTeX file that can be included in the curriculum vitae (CV) for example, and it also creates a table (.CSV file) with the results.

 ## Installation